quickbrnfx/medical-device-reference-platform/platforms/connected-physiological-monitor/decisions/decisions.md

 - Capability Review can proceed with a single, well-defined Capability Area.
 - Functional requirements become directly traceable.
 - Other concerns (e.g., information accuracy, availability, patient association) remain open for evaluation in future engineering work.

+DEC-003 — Constraining Capabilities Require Domain Engineering Status

+Accepted

+Context

+During the Requirements Review for CA-010 – Maintain Safe Operation, it was determined that the Capability could not be decomposed into complete, verifiable System Requirements without outputs from the Risk Management discipline.

+Unlike purely functional capabilities, safety responsibilities require hazard analysis to identify the specific conditions that the system must detect, prevent, or mitigate.

+Decision

+Engineering Capabilities may mature through different engineering workflows.

+Functional Capabilities may proceed directly from Capability Review to Requirements Review.

+Constraining Capabilities require additional engineering inputs from specialized disciplines before complete System Requirements can be developed.

+Consequences
+Capability Reviews remain discipline independent.
+Capability Areas remain stable engineering responsibilities.
+Risk Management, Cybersecurity, Human Factors, and similar disciplines may generate additional System Requirements within existing Capability Areas.
+Requirements Reviews may conclude that additional engineering inputs are required before complete requirements can be established.